 - Remove the cable from the retainer clips by simply pulling the line out.

 - Remove the inside panel by removing all the plastic clips and bolts around the board.

 - Disconnect the electrical connector on the engine bay and pull the wheel speed sensor out of the vehicle.

 - Reinstall the inside panel and the wheel back to the vehicle.
-Then remove the jack stands and lower the vehicle.
+Then, remove the jack stands and lower the car.